leplusorg/openid-connect-provider-debugger/README.md

 ### oidc_client_secret

-Description: the OpenID Connect Client Secret (WARNING: this sensitive value will appear in the logs of the docker so please do not share your logs without redacting this value).
+Description: the OpenID Connect Client Secret (WARNING: this sensitive value will appear in the logs of the Docker so please do not share your logs without redacting this value).

 Mandatory: yes